QCDIS/NaaVRE-website/Readiness-level-framework.md

   - Secrets are secret.
   - Input and output variables of cells are documented (present in the comment block in the top of the cell).
   - Batch processing is applied where necessary.
+  - Versions are explicitly set to prevent compatibility problems.
   - Clean virtual lab
     - The architecture of the virtual lab is described (e.g. The is a flowchart showing the classes).
     - The responsibility of each cell in the notebook is clear.